CEPR's action plan for Ukraine's wartime economy

 Raising tax revenues involves three basic elements.
 First, a stronger, larger economy provides more resources for taxation.
 High military spending already gives a powerful demand-side stimulus and CEPR recommends exploring more supply-side policies.
 Second, the government can broaden the tax base, by introducing new (ideally, easy to administer) taxes but also eliminating exemptions.
 For example, with zero import duties in April-June 2022, Ukraine imported light vehicles worth about $1bn, which cost the government budget approximately UAH25bn in lost tax revenue – a loophole that has been closed in the meantime.

-One obvious change is the government should introduce progressive income taxes as Ukraine has a flat personal income tax with a rate set at 18% and the existing military levy (introduced in 2015) is also a flat 1.5% of income.
+One obvious change is the government should introduce progressive income taxes, as Ukraine has a flat personal income tax with a rate set at 18% and the existing military levy (introduced in 2015) is also a flat 1.5% of income.
 The story is the same for corporate profit taxes.

-“The aim should be to increase the collection of tax revenues and for remaining shortfalls to be financed primarily through nonmonetary means: preferably through external aid, but if not, through domestic debt issuance, with much less reliance on seigniorage (printing money),” says CEPR.
+“The aim should be to increase the collection of tax revenues and for remaining shortfalls to be financed primarily through non-monetary means: preferably through external aid, but if not, through domestic debt issuance, with much less reliance on seigniorage (printing money),” says CEPR.

-The way you can do that is restore some credibility to the government and that means first and foremost bring inflation down.
+The way you can do that is to restore some credibility to the government, and that means first and foremost bringing inflation down.

 “There is an urgent need for a durable nominal anchor.
 Heavy reliance on money printing to finance government deficits has been unavoidable in the first months of the war but if the current reliance on money finance is sustained, inflation, already over 20%, could easily drift much higher,” says CEPR.

 Classically the way to kill inflation is to hike interest rates, but the NBU has already tried that, more than doubling rates to an extraordinary 25% on June 2, with little effect.
-Annual inflation in Ukraine accelerated 22.2% in July, according to the State Statistics Service of Ukraine.
+Annual inflation in Ukraine accelerated to 22.2% in July, according to the State Statistics Service of Ukraine.
 Earlier in July, the National Bank of Ukraine said that inflation in Ukraine will reach over 30% in 2022, despite the rate hike.

-The government is currently printing roughly UAH30bn per month while a sustainable level of printing is to be less than 2% of GDP, says CEPR.
+The government is currently printing roughly UAH30bn per month, while a sustainable level of printing would be less than 2% of GDP, says CEPR.
 “This is a relatively small sum that is extracted at the price of a high and accelerating inflation as well as regressive taxation and greater misallocation.”

 Increasing interest rates further will not have any effect.
 The other way you can bring inflation down in times of crisis is to float the currency.
 The NBU took several emergency measures to stabilise the financial system and cushion it from the shock.

-· Banks: To protect domestic credit and payments, the central bank introduced capital controls and eased macroprudential regulations
+· Banks: To protect domestic credit and payments, the central bank introduced capital controls and eased macroprudential regulations.

 · The government raised the maximum insurance limit threefold and, for the duration of the war, insured all retail deposits.
-T

 · Social support: The government suspended some taxes (or substituted existing taxes with alternative taxes; for example, smaller businesses were allowed to switch from VAT to a sales tax) and introduced holidays for various payments (e.g. mortgages, utility bills) to provide households and businesses with liquidity to sustain their operations